SamiaTouileb/samiatouileb.github.io/talks.md

 Title of my talk: [ChatGPT, Copilot og Bard – hvordan fungerer store språkmodeller?](https://nordiskemediedager.no/sesjoner/slik-fungerer-store-sprakmodeller).

 - Invited speaker the Bergen Chamber of Commerce and Industry seminar, February 2024.
-Title of the seminar ``Realiser AI potensialet på arbeidsplassen - Kan Copilot utløse mulighetene?''.
+Title of the seminar: ``Realiser AI potensialet på arbeidsplassen - Kan Copilot utløse mulighetene?''.
 I gave a presentation entitled [Begrensninger og etiske betraktinger rundt språkmodeller](https://www.uib.no/l%C3%A6rernesdag/166730/beskrivelse-av-innleggene-til-l%C3%A6rernes-dag-2024#digital-kompetanse-og-kunstig-intelligens),  and  I was a member of a panel discussion.
 The seminars are directed to members from all companies and industries in the Bergen region.

 - Invited at Metis high school, Bergen, February 2024.
 Invited to give a talk at their ``Internet safety day''.
 I gave a presentation about AI and large language models, their capabilities and weaknesses.